rtasalem/dfcp-mac-scripts/README.md

 # Defra FFC Mac Scripts

 Scripts for automating the process of setting up a MacBook for local development within Defra's FFC (Future Farming & Countryside) programme, also known as FCP (Farming & Countryside Programme).
-All installations are completed via [Homebrew](https://brew.sh/)<br>
+All installations are completed using [Homebrew](https://brew.sh/).<br>

 Below is a summary of each script's purpose (it's recommended to run the scripts in the order presented in the table):
 | Script | Description | Command |